Frequently Asked Questions

 Is my gift tax deductible?

 The Opportunity Through Entrepreneurship Foundation was incorporated in the State of Arizona in 2005 and is organized under Arizona Law.
-The Opportunity Through Entrepreneurship Foundation was granted IRS Section 501c3 public charity status on November 2, 2005.
+The Opportunity Through Entrepreneurship Foundation was granted IRS Section 501c3 public charity status effective November 2, 2005.
 EIN# 20-3779020

 Please consult your tax advisor with questions about how your donation applies to your personal tax situation.